jamesfrank/chromebook/notes.md

     curl -L -O http://goo.gl/9sgchs
     sudo bash 9sgchs -u 14.04

-Log in using username 'user' and password 'user' and conect to a wifi network
+Log in using username 'user' and password 'user' and connect to a wifi network

 Run script below to fix touchpad